ijonglin/teclast-f5-ubuntu-finalizer/README.md

 ### System Modifications (/sw)
-Even with the kernel, some customization of kernel blacklist and preparation for kernel module sleep is required.
+Even with the patched kernel, some system customizations must be made to guarantee stability.
+These changes regard kernel blacklist and preparation for kernel module sleep.
 Will post the required patch that seems stable for me.

+Quick notes: Some modifications that are necessary:
+* To consistently get the touchpad to come back from sleep, you will have to remove and add the i2c-hid kernel module before and after sleep, respectively.

 TODO: Create the code to automagically create the dpkg for installation.
 Also, learn how to do that.

 ### Power Testing